sergiosolorzano/entity_resolution/block_klsh/README.md

 <p>&nbsp;</p>

 ## Dataset
-A small manually produced dataset of 20 piano models that have 7 features with types including string, date, numeric and ordinal categories.
+A small imaginary and manually produced dataset of 20 piano models that have 7 features with types including string, date, numeric and ordinal categories.
 It's is stored in /data.

 <p>&nbsp;</p>